Our experts at Creative Energy answer your frequently asked questions about hot tub costs, maintenance, cleaning and use.

 Whether you use your spa regularly or once in a blue moon, there will come a time when the water won’t look quite as clean or clear as it should be.
 If the water is balanced and you’ve been following our recommended steps for water care, then it may be time to drain it and start over.

-If you are using traditional water care, you will likely need to drain and refill your hot tub anywhere from 3-4 times a year.
+For those using traditional water care, you will likely need to drain and refill your hot tub anywhere from 3-4 times a year.
 If you choose a saltwater system however, you may only have to drain and refill your spa 1 time yearly (again with proper water care).

 How often should I clean my filter?